Level 2 Certificate in Awareness of Mental Health Problems

 This course would benefit anyone currently working in, or having experience in working in this area and want to increase their knowledge of mental health problems, the factors that cause mental ill-health and the ways that mental health can be managed.

-This course is delivered online using our learning platform EQual.
-Students must have full use of either a PC, Laptop, Tablet or a smart phone.
+This course is delivered online using our learning platform equal.
+Students must have full use of either a PC or Laptop.
 You will need access to the Internet.
+You must already hold a L1 or equivalent English qualification.

 HOW MUCH WILL I HAVE TO STUDY EACH WEEK?